Cosmian/kms/documentation/docs/logging.md

 - the start configuration of the KMS server
 - the KMIP requests
-- the requests linked to access-rights management
+- the requests that are linked to access-rights management

 The content of the traces is adjusted by the log level set above.